BinWang02/Sonic-Pi-Music-Creation/README.md

 # Sonic-Pi-Music-Creation Hip-hop Meets Guzheng (Sonic Pi)

-## What this is
+# What this is

+This is a small music project using Sonic Pi.
-- A step-by-step Sonic Pi project mixing a hip-hop beat with guzheng samples.
+I mixed a hip-hop drum beat with Chinese guzheng sounds.
-- Each step has a commit, code comments are intentionally casual like a student.
+The song is about 60 seconds long.
+I wrote the code in main.rb to control how and when the sounds play.
+It uses loops and samples to make the music step by step.

 ## Folder

-- `main.rb` — Sonic Pi script (root)
+- main.rb — Sonic Pi script
-- `samples` — external MP3 guzheng samples
+- samples — folder external MP3 guzheng samples
+- finalVersion.wav - my final 60s song genereated by the main.rb in Sonic Pi

+# How to use

+Open Sonic Pi.
+Open main.rb.

+In the code, there are two file paths called bowedGuzheng and soloGuzheng.
+You need to change these file paths to match your own folder or the correct place where the sample files are stored.
+Press Run in Sonic Pi.

+The music will play and stop after 60 seconds.

 ## Sonic Pi

-Tested with a modern Sonic Pi build.
-External samples must be WAV/AIFF/FLAC (no MP3).

 Liscence:
 Sound Effect by <a href="https://pixabay.com/users/freesound_community-46691455/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=22676">freesound_community</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=22676">Pixabay</a>